servable-community/servable-documentation/docs/quickInstall.md

 ## Generate a new server

-Generate a new servable-parse app by running the command:
+Generate a new servable app by running the command:

 ```bash
 yo servable-parse